-User ID is required for borrowing items.
+A library card is required for borrowing items.
 It is personal and non-transferable.
 Valid official ID is required.
-Students and BFH employees can show their BFHcard, which is classed as a user ID.
+Students and BFH employees can show their BFH card, which is classed as a library card.

 5. Copyright issues and further use of media

-Use of library media is governed by the copyright guidelines and is exclusively for personal use.
-Transfer to third parties and commercial use is prohibited.
+Use of library media is governed by the copyright guidelines and is intended exclusively for personal use.
+Transfer to third parties and commercial use are prohibited.

-Users are responsible for clarifying any copyright issues.
+Users are responsible for being informed about any copyright issues.
 BFH declines all liability in the case of copyright infringement.